-The loss of sources of income and/or livelihoods caused by the loss of land are highly unlikely, as is the loss of residential or other significant structures.
+The loss of sources of income and/or livelihoods caused by the loss of land is highly unlikely, as is the loss of residential or other significant structures.
+As for all road projects, some land plots could be severed during their acquisition, however as required under Montenegrin legislation (and EIB standards), the affected owners could request that the remaining parts of their land plots are also acquired, if they become economically unviable.

-During construction, some temporary loss of land is possible for private landowners, although also highly unlikely, as usually public land is used by construction contractors for temporary storage of equipment, materials, etc. Access to properties along the road footprint could also be interrupted or made more difficult, if appropriate measures for mitigation are not undertaken by construction contractors.
+During construction, some temporary loss of land is possible for private landowners through voluntary contracts of contractors with landowners, although also highly unlikely, as usually public land is used by construction contractors for temporary storage of equipment, materials, etc. Access to properties along the road footprint could also be interrupted or made more difficult, if appropriate measures for mitigation are not undertaken by construction contractors.

 Upon completion of construction, during operation, no further negative impacts are expected.
-One potential positive impact however is that land plots which gain access to the newly constructed road, for the two bypasses (Nikšić phase II and Rožaje), may increase in value, as compared to the pre-project situation.
+One potential positive impact however is that land plots which gain access to the newly reconstructed roads may increase in value, as compared to the pre-project situation.